 When we ask good questions such as these it shifts the frustration and opens a discussion.
 Anxiety and yelling causes us to try and shut down a situation… when it actually does the opposite.

-Taking this approach pours water on the situation and teaches self awareness for often you and your child.
+Taking this approach pours water on the situation and teaches self awareness for you and your child.
 Don’t we encourage our kids to talk about their feelings?
 Well friend, you are the BEST person to talk to.
 If you can help your child start healthier ways to process what’s really happening it leads to healthier coping AND less meltdowns.

 Not sure if that’s true?
 Just try it.
-I’ve watched my big feelings little one respond far better to this approach than anything else we’ve done.
+I’ve watched my big feelings respond far better to this approach than anything else we’ve done.
 Why?
 Because he feels heard.
 I’m not trying to provide a quick fix…

 Instead I’m helping him sort through what’s happening and walking alongside the process.
 Isn’t that parenting?
 Whether we like to or not.
-I’m sure with all the pressures happening lately it’s tough to how to stop yelling at your kids.
+I’m sure with all the pressures happening lately it’s tough to stop yelling at your kids.